DanteAlighierin/foot/README.md

 all mediums, be it printers or monitors, regardless of their DPI.

-Foot’s default behavior is to use the monitor’s DPI to size fonts when output scaling has been disabled.
-On monitors where output scaling has been enabled, fonts will instead be sized using the scaling factor.
+Foot’s default behavior is to use the monitor’s DPI to size fonts when output scaling has been disabled on **all** monitors.
+If at least one monitor has output scaling enabled, fonts will instead by sized using the scaling factor.

-This can be changed to either **always** use the monitor’s DPI (regardless of scaling factor), or to **never** use it.
-See the `dpi-aware` option in `foot.ini`.
+This can be changed to either **always** use the monitor’s DPI (regardless of scaling factor), or to **never** use it, with the `dpi-aware` option in `foot.ini`.
 See the man page, **foot.ini**(5) for more information.